Considerations for Successful Cell Based Assays II: Cell Culture Conditions

 Cell density can affect dose response curves.
 Here we performed three dose response curves to tamoxifen in HepG2 cells seeded at three different densities.
 HepG2 cells were seeded at 1,000, 10,000 or 35,000 cells per well in 96-well plates and exposed to various concentrations of tamoxifen for 4 hours.
 Caspase-3/7 activity was measured using the luminescent Caspase-Glo® 3/7 Assay, and the results were expressed as percentages of maximum signal for each cell density.
 All data points represent the mean ± SD (n = 3).
 Reprinted with permission from Riss, T. and Moravec, R. (2004) ASSAY Drug Dev.
 Tech.
 2, 51.

-drc, dose response curve, cell based assay
+dose response curve showing how cell culture conditions affect cell based assay results

 Dose Response Curve showing effect of varying cell density.